 I have brought more minimalism into my life by first making a few key intentional decisions.

 My Life Experiment in Simplifying And Living With Less

 I’ve been experimenting with a whole bunch of new habits over the last while.
 Below are the top five changes or commitments that have had the greatest impact on improving my quality life.
 They are not extreme by any stretch and I can’t really think of a reason not to give it a go.

 According to the New York Daily News, the average woman makes over 300 trips to clothing stores or malls annually, racking up 400 hours a year shopping.
 Becoming Minimalist did the math and this amounts to 8.5 years spent shopping.
 No. I can’t.

-I have never been a big shopper, and don't enjoy any element of the process except the bit about having something new to wear.
+I have never been a big shopper, and don’t enjoy any element of the process except the bit about having something new to wear.
 I want that fresh new, perfectly fitted thing to just magically appear in my closet.
-Since that's not going to happen, I am taking a year off from shopping.
+Since that’s not going to happen, I rarely shop anymore unless I need something.
 The occasional second-hand item is okay, and I can take things I already own to get altered or, preferably, do it myself.
 I can also sew my own if I feel so inspired or in need.
-I am thinking that I'll just get a full jumpsuit to wear every day beginning when the temperatures drop back down in the fall.
-This isn't about hand-cuffing myself to a decision and then walking in the park barefoot when my running shoes falling apart; it's just about simplifying.
+This isn’t about hand-cuffing myself to a decision and then walking in the park barefoot when my running shoes falling apart; it’s just about simplifying.